ICF Exchange Among EPR Members

 - Each member is at a different point using ICF.
 It would be useful to have a webinar to show real cases (some kind a demo);

 - The area “Quality of Life” is important because it focuses on the fact that ICF is not only about finding a job; It would be interesting to deepen the topic of how to measure quality of life, keeping it linked to the use of ICF;

 - It is necessary to integrate objectives and dreams and ICF assessment.
-How to integrate ICF and personal planning has to be a topic for future discussions;
+How to ensure a good integration of ICF and personal planning has to be a topic for future discussions;

 - Having an online meeting in 6 months for updates would help members have a further exchange and feedback;

-- EPP will open a discussion forum on the website on the ICF topic to share the presentations and enable discussion between members.
+- EPR will open a discussion forum for members on the website on the ICF topic to share the presentations and enable discussion between members.

 This event receives financial support from the European Union, from the EU Programme for Employment and Social Innovation (EaSI).
 For further information please consult: http://ec.europa.eu/social/easi